exist2021/tft/content/pages/Arc Internet - A Browser Built for Knowledge Workers.md

   + Now this tool seems to be have been surely built by someone who is in the PKM space, other wise why would they add a notepad, where you can draw, paste images and annotate.
 There is another notepad which supports MD.
 This is a PKM worker dream come true.
 A browser  which support multiple workspaces, a white board type notepad and a plain text notepad.
 You then have the ability to pin your apps into folders or to favourite them for top of the mind access.
 All other tabs gets auto-archived, so no clutter.

 > I highly recommend you check out Arc Internet by the Browser Co, go join the waiting list here https://thebrowser.company/

+### Just one thing I didn't appreciate

+  + I had signed onto my two twitter accounts from two different workspaces.
+But it by default remembers the last account you signed in.
+Which creates a bit of a friction when switching twitter accounts.